marcusyh/qemu_vm/qemu/personal_vm_manager.md

 To choose a web based vm management software.
 I use kvm and qemu.
-There is a list on [kvm's office list](http://www.linux-kvm.org/page/Management_Tools).
+There is a list on [kvm's official list](http://www.linux-kvm.org/page/Management_Tools).

 ## Software List